apache/infrastructure-test/README.md

 # infrastructure-test

+This is not a generic test repo!
+It has a specific purpose:

-Repository for creating tests for Jenkins and Buildbot works with GH Apps testing with Maven jobs!
+This repository is for creating tests for Jenkins and Buildbot works with GH Apps testing with Maven jobs!